dbgannon/parsl-funcx/README.md

 funcx-jetson.ipynb demonstrates running a funcx end point on a little jetson edge computing device.

 aws-sqs-example-final is the demo of streaming components with funcx

+the files interact-with-function-final files are the examples that show how to interact via queues with a function body.   the showpicture programs are the client apps..